Indigenous peoples of the Caribbean: Classic Taíno

 The Classic Taíno lived in eastern Cuba, Hispaniola, and Puerto Rico.
 They spoke a dialect called Classic Taíno.
 Compared to their neighbors, the Classic Taíno had substantially developed agricultural societies.
 Puerto Rico was divided into twenty chiefdoms which were organized into one united kingdom or confederation, Borinquen.
 Hispaniola was divided into roughly 45 chiefdoms, which were organized into five kingdoms under the leadership of the chief of each area's premier chiefdom.
 Beginning around 1450, Classic Taíno from Hispaniola began migrating to eastern Cuba; they are conventionally known as the Cuban Taíno.
 The Cuban Taíno gained power over some of Cuba's earlier Western Taíno inhabitants, the Ciboney, but no regional or island-wide political structure had developed on the island at the time of Spanish colonization of the Americas.

 Eastern Taíno

 The Eastern Taíno inhabited the Leeward Islands of the Lesser Antilles, from the Virgin Islands to Montserrat.
 They had less sophisticated societies than the Classic Taíno.

 Western Taíno

-The Western Taíno lived in the Bahamas, central Cuba, westernmost Hispaniola, and Jamaica.
-They spoke a dialect known as Ciboney Taíno or Western Taíno.
+The Western Taíno lived in The Bahamas, central Cuba, westernmost Hispaniola, and Jamaica.
+They spoke a dialect known as Ciboney or Western Taíno.
 The Western Taíno of the Bahamas were known as the Lucayans, they were wiped out by Spanish slave raids by 1520.
 Western Taíno living in Cuba were known as the Ciboney.
 They had no chiefdoms or organized political structure beyond individual villages, but by the time of Spanish conquest many were under the control of the Cuban Taíno in eastern Cuba.